Marie’s Top 5 Productivity Tips

 Establishing routines can be difficult – just when you think you’re settled on a schedule, life throws unexpected challenges!
 To optimize productivity, I start by considering how I want to spend my time in spans of years, quarters, months, weeks – and then I work my way down to the daily routines.
 By doing so, I align my time with priorities at that particular point in my life.

 Currently, my goal is to work as efficiently as possible so I can spend more time with my children.
 In the hope of helping others set up a routine that sparks joy, here are five tips that keep me productive while balancing work and family.

 Start Your Morning With Good Energy

-I usually wake up around 6am with my daughters.
+I usually wake up around 6am with my children.
 When I get up, I open all the windows to let fresh air in and then burn incense.
 I strive to keep my home comfortable and filled with clear energy throughout the day, so starting my morning with these rituals keeps me on track.

 Next, I say a prayer of thanksgiving for my family and team members’ health, and I renew my resolve to do as much as I can that day.